JeremiahKaren/35percent.github.io/auctions.md

 <font size="2">Click <a href="http://35percent.org/soldbysouthwark.html">here</a> to view our map in a separate browser window</font>
 </center>

-Besides selling off its social services facilities, the Council has been busy [selling off its council estates](http://35percent.org/the-southwark-clearances/), its [Town halls](http://35percent.org/southwark-town-halls/) and street properties.
+Besides selling off its community and social services facilities, the Council has been busy [selling off its council estates](http://35percent.org/the-southwark-clearances/), its [Town Halls](http://35percent.org/southwark-town-halls/) and street properties.
 We have compiled a [brochure](/images/sold_by_southwark.pdf) showing some of the street property Council homes that have been sold at auction by the current (Labour) administration.

 | Council House  | Address  | Sold Price  | Date  |
 |---|---|---|---|